Last Updated on

 Turkmenistan is also home to some of the world´s most bizarre and strange rules, get the full list here.

 The Gates to hell was created by mistake in 1971 when a Soviet drilling rig accidentally punched into a massive underground natural gas cavern.
 This caused the ground to collapse and the entire drilling rig to fall in.

 You can still see the old metal pipes sticking out of the ground in the crater.

-After the crater was created Geologists intentionally set it on fire to prevent the spread of methane gas.
-This was leaking from the crater, and it was the only way to stop a potential environmental catastrophe.
+After the crater was created, Geologists intentionally set it on fire to prevent the spread of methane gas.
+This was leaking from the hole, and it was the only way to stop a potential environmental catastrophe.

 Geologists thought the crater would only burn for a few weeks; it has now been burning non-stop since 1971.
 That’s almost 50 years, and geologists still have no idea how much longer it will burn for.
 It might die out tomorrow, or it might burn for another 100 years, nobody knows.

 The Gates to Hell created tourism shame initially.